 These expectations seep into the supervisory/consultation relationship.
 So take a few moments to think about what you expect from supervisors/consultants and yourself.

-• Are supervisors understanding, flexible, and compassionate, or dismissing, rigid, and cold?
+- Are supervisors understanding, flexible, and compassionate, or dismissing, rigid, and cold?
 Can supervisors be challenged?
 Does your voice matter?

-• How do you feel when a supervisor says they don't have the answer?
+- How do you feel when a supervisor says they don't have the answer?
 How did these beliefs emerge?

-• What does it mean to miss a session or turn in a task late?
+- What does it mean to miss a session or turn in a task late?
 What is your relationship to perfectionism?
 How did these beliefs emerge?

-• Do you expect a supervisor with privileged identities to tell you about the lived experience of marginalized people?
+- Do you expect a supervisor with privileged identities to tell you about the lived experience of marginalized people?
 Do you expect a supervisor with oppressed identities to speak for the group?
 Do you expect to be able to lump together lived experiences based on one person's narrative?
 Do you feel like you're not getting your "money's worth" if a supervisor directs you to an external resource created by a marginalized voice?

-We all enter supervision/consultation with different needs to support our learning.
+We all enter partnerships with different needs to support our learning.
 Voicing our needs provides us access to support, helps us practice self-advocacy, and models for others who may be working on communicating their access needs.
 I encourage you to use your voice to take care of yourself.
 And I am available to get creative with you to determine what access looks like for you.
 As Mia Mingus wrote, "In my experience when access intimacy is present, the most powerful part is having someone to navigate access and ableism with.
 It is knowing that someone else is with me in this mess."

 Learn more about disability justice, access intimacy (here and here), and the privileging of whiteness.